redhat-performance/cluster-impairment-operator/README.md

 **Correlation**

 The percent chance that the previous loss value for a packet correlates with the loss value for the next packet.

+#### Corruption options

+**Corruption**

+The percent chance that each packet will be corrupted.

+**Corruption correlation**

+The percet chance that the value for the next corruption will correlate with the preceeding value.

 ## Configuration